sumodgeorge/vuln-data-science/markdown/2024_insights/03_analysis.md

 overview_metrics
 ```

-# Time-Series Metrics
+## Time-Series Metrics

-This section focuses on trends over time to analyze how vulnerabilities evolve month-to-month:
+Understanding vulnerability trends over time helps identify patterns in CVE publication and potential shifts in the security landscape.
+This section analyzes:

-1. **Monthly Vulnerability Counts**: Monthly counts of vulnerabilities published in 2023 and 2024.
+1. **Monthly Vulnerability Counts**: Compare month-to-month vulnerability counts in 2023 and 2024.
-2. **Severity Trends**: Tracks changes in vulnerability severities (Critical, High, Medium, Low) over time.
+2. **Severity Trends**: Examine how vulnerability severities evolved over time.
-3. **Spike in Vulnerability Counts**: Highlights months with significant increases in vulnerability publication.
+3. **Spike in Vulnerability Counts**: Highlight months with sharp increases to correlate with external events or publication cycles.

 ```python